minio/minio/README.md

 ## Test using Minio Client `mc`
 `mc` provides a modern alternative to UNIX commands like ls, cat, cp, mirror, diff etc. It supports filesystems and Amazon S3 compatible cloud storage services.
 Follow the Minio Client [Quickstart Guide](https://docs.minio.io/docs/minio-client-quickstart-guide) for further instructions.

+## Pre-existing data
+When deployed on a single drive, Minio server lets clients access any pre-existing data in the data directory.
+For example, if Minio is started with the command  `minio server /mnt/data`, any pre-existing data in the `/mnt/data` directory would be accessible to the clients.

+The above statement is also valid for all gateway backends.

 ## Explore Further
 - [Minio Erasure Code QuickStart Guide](https://docs.minio.io/docs/minio-erasure-code-quickstart-guide)
 - [Use `mc` with Minio Server](https://docs.minio.io/docs/minio-client-quickstart-guide)